Ecommerce Operations Holiday Season Checklist

 1. Make sure your site runs smoothly

 The truth is, customers are loyal to brands who make shopping an easy, seamless experience, and this is never more pertinent than at the holidays.
-If customers run into issues while using your site, or they can’t readily find what they’re looking for, there’s a strong chance they’ll move on and make their purchase elsewhere.
-That’s why it’s so important to secure a solid infrastructure, industry-leading uptime, and updated third-party integrations for your site well ahead of the holiday rush.
+If new customers run into issues while using your online store, or they can’t readily find what they’re looking for, there’s a strong chance they’ll move on and make their purchase elsewhere.
+That’s why, to keep cart abandonment low, it’s so important to secure a solid infrastructure, industry-leading uptime, and updated third-party integrations for your site well ahead of the holiday rush.

 Evaluating your third-party integrations is another crucial component to having the most efficient site possible.
 Take the time to test your third-party integrations and make sure they can handle the load, and then don’t add any more -- a last-minute addition can actually disrupt the flow or slow down the speed of your site.